 When exploring all the things to do in Gate City, it’s easy to work up a pretty big appetite.
 And luckily, there are so many Greensboro restaurants that are ready to satisfy your hunger, no matter what you crave.
 With classic North Carolina barbecue, Middle Eastern, Mexican-Asian Fusion, and elevated American, the city’s options are almost too numerous to name.
-For now, we’ll start with nine of our favorites before grabbing our forks and digging into more must-eat restaurants to share with you.
+For now, we’ll start with 10 of our favorites before grabbing our forks and digging into more must-eat restaurants to share with you.

 Must-Eat Restaurants in Greensboro